louisrubet/rpn/test/060-string.md

 `"my string to sub" -1 -2 sub`

--> stack should be "m"
+-> stack should be ""

 `del`